libgraviton/messaging-java/README.md

 ```

 ### Consume Messages
-To consume messages you need an instance of `QueueConnection` which represents the connection to the Message Queue.
+To consume messages you need an instance of `QueueConnection`, which represents the connection to the Message Queue.

 Once you have a `QueueConnection`, you can simply do the following to consume a message:
 ```java